Mission Admission is a series of MBA admission tips; a new one is posted each Tuesday.

 “Do I need to take the TOEFL if I attended an English-language undergraduate institution outside the United States?”

 “Do I need to provide a separate transcript from the institution where I studied abroad for my junior year, even though these grades show up on my ‘home’ university’s transcript?”

 “I completed military service before my undergraduate education.
 Can I still count these years in my ‘full-time work experience since graduation’ total?”

-These are just a few of the technical questions that can arise as you complete the short-answer portion of your application (depending on the nature of your candidacy).
-The reason these and many other questions can be so bewildering is that often, no clear answer can be found in the school’s application materials, and tremendous variation exists from one MBA application to the other.
+These are just a few examples of the technical questions that can arise as you complete the short-answer portion of your application (depending on the nature of your candidacy).
+The reason these and many other questions can be so bewildering is that often, no clear answer can be found in the school’s application materials, and tremendous variation exists from one application to the other.